 - Employers are legally required to keep employment records which demonstrate that employees have been paid all entitlements under the Farm Employees Award and relevant legislation. - Employers must keep all employment records for at least seven years after they are made for both current and past employees.
 Records relating to long service leave must be kept for seven years from the date employment ends. - Employers can be fined up to \$5,000 by the Industrial Magistrates Court for not keeping employment records or for keeping inadequate or fraudulent records.
-A common requirement that employers fail to observe is a lack of detail in keeping employment records. - Employers must keep records that detail: - Employee's name - O Date of birth if under 21 years of age - Date employee commenced with the employer - Total number of hours worked each week - The gross and net amounts paid to the employee - All information required to calculate long service leave entitlements and payment - All pay deductions and reasons for them - Name of WA award that applies - Daily start and finish time and meal breaks taken - Employment status (full time, part time, casual) - Employee's classification under the award - All leave taken, whether paid, partly paid or unpaid - O Any other information necessary to prove that the wages received by an employee comply with the requirements of the Farm Employees Award, such as overtime hours worked and allowances paid.
-Contact Wageline or view the full Farm Employees Award on the WA Industrial Relations Commission website www.wairc.wa.gov.au for details. - Employment records can be written or electronic as long as they are in a form that can be printed.
-Time and wage books can be used to keep employment records, however, it is the employer's responsibility to ensure the time and wage book includes all of the required information. - The records must be in English. - Wageline's record keeping templates help small business employers meet their legal obligations for time and wages record keeping and keep accurate employee leave records.
+Employers often fail to keep sufficient detail in their employment records. - Employers must keep records that detail: - Employee's name - Date of birth if under 21 years of age - Date employee commenced with the employer - Total number of hours worked each week - The gross and net amounts paid to the employee - All information required to calculate long service leave entitlements and payment - All pay deductions and reasons for them - Name of WA award that applies - O Daily start and finish time and meal breaks taken - Employment status (full time, part time, casual) - o Employee's classification under the award - All leave taken, whether paid, partly paid or unpaid - Any other information necessary to prove that the wages received by an employee comply with the requirements of the Farm Employees Award, such as overtime hours worked and allowances paid.
+Contact Wageline or view the full Farm Employees Award on the WA Industrial Relations Commission website www vairs wagov.au for details. - Employment records can be written or electronic as long as they are in a form that can be printed.
+Time and wage books can be used to keep employment records, however, it is the employer's responsibility to ensure the time and wage book includes all of the required information. - The records must be in English. - Wageline's Employment record obligations for WA award employers publication helps state system employers keep correct employment records.
+The publication features helpful step by step guides to record keeping and Wageline's new look record keeping templates.